How Does A Electronic Thermometer Work

 Frequently Asked Questions (FAQ)

 Q: How accurate are electronic thermometers?
 A: Electronic thermometers are generally very accurate, with a typical accuracy of ±0.1°C (±0.2°F).
-However, accuracy can vary depending on the type of thermometer, proper usage, and calibration.
+Still, accuracy can vary depending on the type of thermometer, proper usage, and calibration.

 Q: Can I use the same electronic thermometer for oral and rectal readings?
 A: It is generally recommended to use separate thermometers for oral and rectal readings to avoid the risk of spreading infections.
 Designate one thermometer for oral use and another for rectal use, and label them clearly.